stanislaw/SoftwareDesignHeuristics/README.md

 > "View the problem in its simplest forms ...
 An excellent method for determining the meaning of something is to find out how it comes to be what it is."
 (Santiago Ramón y Cajal, "Advice for a young investigator")

+### Prima Materia

+Sometimes to make further progress you need to un-implement (break!) particular pattern/architecture/solution and put it back into [Prima Materia](https://en.wikipedia.org/wiki/Prima_materia) state and only then thansform it into a something new.
+Metaphors similar to Prima Materia are "primordial soup" and "indifferentiated soup of ideas" (Eric Evans - DDD).

+### "Magic" is automation that is not adequate

+In the beginning, there is no magic, but simply a desire to automate things to reduce repetition.
+Magic appears as a result of increasing complexity that makes current solution to be inadequate for further progress.
+Magic can also emerge rather quickly as a result of automating wrong things from the beginning.
+The holy grail is automation that is always adequate.

+### Poisonous Systems

+Badly designed systems tend to poison systems they interact with.

+### Bad Design in House

+Do not overdesign your own software if you have a big producer of bad or too opinionated designs nearby.
+A big producer can be a vendor or a team with authority who decided to rely on a given design a while ago.

 ### Trade-off of Encapsulation